-Here our fruit takes on a cool coastal influence as it soaks up late-afternoon, summertime breezes that blow through the Van Duzer Corridor from the Pacific Ocean, approximately 45 miles to the west.
+Here our fruit takes on a cool coastal influence as it soaks up late-afternoon, summertime breezes that blow through the Van Duzer Corridor from the Pacific Ocean.
 These gentle, refreshing winds allow our grapes to hang on the vine longer and foster a full maturity of flavor, fruitiness and overall complexity.

 The vineyard was planted with Pinot Noir clones 113, 777, Pommard and Wadenswil in 1987.
 Pinot Blanc, Pinot Gris and additional Pinot Noir were planted in 1999.
-The most recent planting took place in 2004 and 2005 to bring the total planted acres to 189, comprised of 116 acres of Pinot Noir, 68 acres of Pinot Gris and five acres of Pinot Blanc.
+The total planted acres is 189, comprised of 116 acres of Pinot Noir, 68 acres of Pinot Gris and five acres of Pinot Blanc.

-In addition to our Larkins Estate, Dobbes sources from a number of vineyards in the Willamette and Rogue valleys.
+In addition to Sea Breeze, Dobbes sources from a number of vineyards in the Willamette and Rogue valleys.
 Because superb wine depends on superb fruit, every clone at our partner vineyards is carefully scrutinized — as is soil composition, site elevation and specific vineyard blocks.

 From the list below, we get some of the best grapes in the Pacific Northwest.